Jugal050/green-handbook/notes/back-end/java/framework/springboot/readme.txt

 		4. What to Read Next

-	Spring Boot CLI	 					Installing the CLI, Using the CLI, Configuring the CLI, and more.
+	Spring Boot CLI	 					Installing the CLI, Using the CLI, Configuring the CLI, and more. 	// done 2020-7-22 21:09:18

+		1. Installing the CLI

+		2. Using the CLI

+			2.1.
+Running Applications with the CLI

+			2.2.
+Applications with Multiple Source Files

+			2.3.
+Packaging Your Application

+			2.4.
+Initialize a New Project

+			2.5.
+Using the Embedded Shell

+			2.6.
+Adding Extensions to the CLI

+		3. Developing Applications with the Groovy Beans DSL

+		4. Configuring the CLI with settings.xml

+		5. What to Read Next

 	Build Tool Plugins	 				Maven Plugin, Gradle Plugin, Antlib, and more.